camunda/camunda-docs/docs/components/modeler/web-modeler/collaborate-with-modes.md

 ### Modes and roles

-- **Project Admin** and **Editor** can access all modes
+- **Project Admin** and **Editors** can access all modes.
-- **Commenter** can access all modes, but with read-only permission.
+- **Commenters** can access all modes, but with read-only permission.
 This role can be assigned to stakeholders who need to see the implementation properties without the ability to modify them.
   ![read only properties](img/read-only-properties.png)
-- **Viewer** can access only the **Design** mode with read-only permission
+- **Viewers** can access only the **Design** mode with read-only permission,

-More information about the different roles and how to assign them can be found [here](components/modeler/web-modeler/collaboration.md/#access-rights-and-permissions).
+Read more about the [different roles and how to assign them](components/modeler/web-modeler/collaboration.md/#access-rights-and-permissions).